GuidoBelluomo/GGJ2021/README.md

 * Without limbs you'll roll, you'll behave just like a physical ball and that's exactly what you are under the hood.
 * With at least a limb you'll walk
 * Legs allow you to jump.
 Pressing up (or W) and Spacebar will make you jump very high and leave the leg behind.
 * Arms allow you to grab onto ceilings to swing off of them, as well as making you stop rolling.
+Jumping while swinging will sacrifice the limb.
 * Levers and switches can only be interacted with by throwing an arm at them.
 (Though actually I think legs work too, but it's pointless.)

 ## Controls